Jefferies (JEF)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Investment Banking & Brokerage companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-In Q4, Jefferies’s pre-tax profit margin was 12.2%.
-This result was 3.3 percentage points worse than the same quarter last year.
+Jefferies’s pre-tax profit margin came in at 10.5% this quarter.
+This result was 1 percentage points better than the same quarter last year.

 7. Earnings Per Share